jogetoss/donwload-pdf-datalist-action/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This bundle contains Download PDF Datalist Action Plugin.
+This plugin is provides an easy option for users to print form record(s) to PDF, without opening the form.
+Please refer to its [documentation](https://dev.joget.org/community/display/DX7/How+to+develop+a+Download+PDF+Datalist+Action).

 # Getting Help